HashAbdulla/CS490-milestone3/report.md

 3. *"Action required: Please review the updated white-box testing security protocols."* (False Positive).
 The phrase "Action required" combined with "security" triggered the classification head, missing the benign academic context.

 ## 7. Lessons Learned
 The primary lesson is that building custom tokenizers and embedding layers from scratch is rarely effective for complex NLP tasks.
 Leveraging a foundation model via PEFT provides enterprise-grade reasoning capabilities while keeping hardware requirements low enough to run on a standard university student workstation.
+Also, this project highlighted the critical importance of fixing random seeds in machine learning pipelines.
+Without locking the seed, the random initialization of the classification head caused significant metric variance, making it impossible to establish a reliable baseline.
+Reproducibility is just as important as accuracy.